ReCodeAgent: A Multi-agent Workflow for Language-Agnostic Translation and Validation of Large-Scale Repositories: Related Work

 \section{Related Work}

 \textbf{Code Translation.} There are two main approaches for translating code from one PL to another: traditional rule-based transpiler techniques and LLMs.
 Transpiler tools like C2Rust~\cite{c2rust}, CxGo~\cite{c2go}, Sharpen~\cite{sharpen}, and Java2CSharp~\cite{java2csharp} translate code from C to Rust, C to Go, and Java to C\#, respectively.
 A series of statistical machine translation techniques~\cite{chen2018tree,nguyen2015divide,nguyen2013lexical,nguyen2014migrating} focus on translating Java to C\#.
-Deep learning approaches have also been applied for code translation~\cite{roziere2020unsupervised,roziere2021leveraging}.
+Deep learning approaches have also been applied for code translation~\cite{roziere2020unsupervised,roziere2022leveraging}.
 Recent advancements have focused on using LLMs for code translation~\cite{di2024codefuse,jiao2023evaluation,yin2024rectifier,yan2023codetransocean,tipirneni2024structcoder,pan2024lost}, which have demonstrated strong performance on synthetic benchmarks but limited effectiveness on real-world software projects.
-Furthermore, repository-level code translation has been studied for various PL pairs. \alphatrans~\cite{ibrahimzada2025alphatrans} translates Java to Python using open-source LLMs and GraalVM~\cite{graalvm} for isolated validation; \syzygy~\cite{shetty2024syzygy} targets C to Rust using GPT-4; \skel~\cite{wang2025skel} translates Python to JavaScript; \oxidizer~\cite{zhang2025oxidizer} employs type-driven techniques and language feature mapping to convert Go to Rust.
-Some approaches have combined transpiler outputs with LLM-based translation~\cite{yang2024vert}, but their success is often limited by the availability and reliability of the underlying transpilers. \citet{nitin2024spectra} capture natural language specifications from source code to inform translation, while Yang et al.~\cite{yang2024exploring} utilize test cases to support the process.
+Furthermore, repository-level code translation has been studied for various PL pairs. \alphatrans~\cite{ibrahimzada2025alphatrans} is a neuro-symbolic technique with a deterministic pipeline---which includes program decomposition, type resolution, skeleton generation, etc. and is not autonomous like agentic approaches, e.g., \approach---to enable repository-level code translation and translates Java to Python using open-source LLMs and GraalVM~\cite{graalvm} for isolated validation; \syzygy~\cite{shetty2024syzygy} targets C to Rust using GPT-4; \skel~\cite{wang2025skel} is also a neuro-symbolic technique that decomposes source project into smaller pieces, generates skeletons in target language and uses program execution traces for validation and translates Python to JavaScript; \oxidizer~\cite{zhang2025oxidizer} is another neuro-symbolic approach that employs type-driven techniques and language feature mapping to convert Go to Rust. \oxidizer extracts input/output pairs by executing source project tests and generates mock tests in target language for validating translations.
+Some approaches have combined transpiler outputs with LLM-based translation~\cite{yang2025vert}, but their success is often limited by the availability and reliability of the underlying transpilers. \citet{nitin2024spectra} capture natural language specifications from source code to inform translation, while Yang et al.~\cite{yang2024exploring} utilize test cases to support the process.